Greenfield Community School, Green Community, Dubai Investments Park – THE REVIEW

 “Parents speak positively about the difference the school has made to their children’s lives.”

 Whilst we are frustrated that Greenfield provides only limited information on the academic performance of its students, this including a lack of complete breakdown of IB scoring or the number of children who progress to the Diploma and CP programmes – something we feel significantly lets down the school in not providing prospective parents an absolutely imperative means of benchmarking the school’s provision (and later holding it to account), we do applaud the school’s open publication of its Parent-Student handbook – a key resource for prospective parents in understanding the dynamics of the school.Greenfield Parent_Student_Handbook_2015_16

-We hope that Greenfield’s Principal, Andy Wood, will address this lacunae of parental information as he beds in his role within the school.
+We hope that Greenfield’s Principal, Dr Weston, will address this lacunae of parental information as he beds in his role within the school.

-Mr Wood, in post since August 2014, is a Joint Honours English Linguist and Geographer by training, with specialist post-graduate training in Educational Management from Henley, UK.
-He brings to the role more than two decade’s teaching and leadership experience worldwide, including significant IB expertise, latterly drawn from his five-year headship of The International School of Hout Bay in South Africa.
-Whichschooladvisor independent feedback on Mr Wood is uniformly positive, and reflect that he has taken the school, students and parents with him in bedding in significant staffing and structural changes introduced on his joining the school.
+Mr Wood, who had been in post since August 2014, was a Joint Honours English Linguist and Geographer by training, with specialist post-graduate training in Educational Management from Henley, UK.
+He brought to the role more than two decade’s teaching and leadership experience worldwide, including significant IB expertise, latterly drawn from a five-year headship of The International School of Hout Bay in South Africa.
+Whichschooladvisor independent feedback on Mr Wood was uniformly positive, and reflected that he had taken the school, students and parents with him in bedding in significant staffing and structural changes introduced on his joining the school.

 “If we are to be a successful school, whether in terms of the ratings that the quality assurance bodies give us, the performance of students in external examinations, or the joy of seeing our children thrive and flourish, our first responsibility must be to teach well.